Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Discussions

-As discussed in Section \ref{subsubsec:IRcolor}, the majority of the host galaxies of HyMoRSs presented in this study lie in Region III (i.e., the region of LERG and star formation) in the WISE color-color plot (see Figure \ref{fig:WISE_color}).
-For the combined sample, which includes HyMoRSs from the current work along with \citet{Pa22} and \citet{Ka17}, we found that 20\% of sources belong to Region I, 23.53\% to Region II, 48.24\% to Region III, and 8.24\% to Region IV.
-This result also confirms that most HyMoRS lie in Region III.
-Figure \ref{fig:WISE_color} further suggests that most HyMoRS belonging to Region I (the HERG region) are from \citet{Ka17}.
+As discussed in Section~\ref{subsubsec:IRcolor}, the majority of the host galaxies of HyMoRSs presented in this study lie in the LERG/SFG region of the WISE color--color plot (see Figure~\ref{fig:WISE_color}).
+For the combined sample, which includes HyMoRSs from the current work along with those reported by \citet{Pa22} and \citet{Ka17}, we find that 20\% of sources fall in the AGN/HERG region, 23\% in the LERG (ellipticals) region, 48\% in the SFG region, and 8\% in the ULIRG region.
+This result confirms that most HyMoRS are associated with the SFG region.
+Furthermore, Figure~\ref{fig:WISE_color} suggests that the majority of HyMoRS classified in the AGN/HERG region are drawn from the sample of \citet{Ka17}.
 Since we also estimated the SFR and stellar mass for sources with WISE color W1--W2 $<$ 0.5, we further analyzed their accretion modes by plotting them on the SFR–M$_{*}$ plane in Figure \ref{fig:sfrmstar}.
 The black dashed line represents the star-forming main sequence (SFMS) relation at the median redshift of the HyMoRS sample, as calculated using the relation from \citet{sp14}.
-We classify star-forming, green-valley, and quiescent galaxies based on their deviation from the SFMS at a given redshift (\(z\)) and stellar mass (\(M_*\)).
-Galaxies are considered star-forming if their specific star formation rate (sSFR) satisfies \(\log (\rm SFR/SFR_{MS}(t)) \geq -0.4\), while those with \(-1.3 < \log (\rm SFR/SFR_{MS}(t)) \leq -0.4\) are classified as green-valley.
+We classify star-forming, intermediate, and quiescent galaxies based on their deviation from the SFMS at a given redshift (\(z\)) and stellar mass (\(M_*\)).
+Galaxies are considered star-forming if their specific star formation rate (sSFR) satisfies \(\log (\rm SFR/SFR_{MS}(t)) \geq -0.4\), while those with \(-1.3 < \log (\rm SFR/SFR_{MS}(t)) \leq -0.4\) are classified as intermediate .
 Meanwhile, galaxies with \(\log (\rm SFR/SFR_{MS}(t)) < -1.3\) are considered quiescent.
-The classification based on the SFMS plane reveals that all 57 HyMoRSs are categorized as star-forming.
+The classification based on the SFMS plane reveals that all 52 HyMoRSs are categorized as star-forming and two sources belongs to the intermediate region.
 Given that we selected sources with W1--W2 $<$ 0.5, effectively filtering out AGN-dominated systems, this result suggests that HyMoRS galaxies are preferentially associated with ongoing star formation.